6thquake/react-material/docs/src/pages/guides/api/api.md

 }
 ```

-The Material-UI components use a combination of the two approaches.
+The React-Material components use a combination of the two approaches.
 We enforce the following rule:
 - We use a *boolean* when the degrees of freedom required is **2**.
 - We use an *enum* when the degrees of freedom required is **> 2**.